fanotify

 fd This is an open file descriptor for the object being accessed,

 or FAN_NOFD if a queue overflow occurred.
-If the fanotify file
+With an fanotify

 event that is received.
 The file descriptor can be used to ac-